fenago/tableau-server/md/sites/What is a site - Tableau.md

-Tableau-speak, we use site to mean a collection of users, groups, and content (workbooks, data sources) that's walled off from any other groups and content on the same instance of [Tableau Server]{.VariablesProductName}.
-Another way to say this is that [Tableau Server]{.VariablesProductName} supports multi-tenancy by allowing server administrators to create sites on the server for multiple sets of users and content.
+Tableau-speak, we use site to mean a collection of users, groups, and content (workbooks, data sources) that's walled off from any other groups and content on the same instance of [Tableau Server].
+Another way to say this is that [Tableau Server] supports multi-tenancy by allowing server administrators to create sites on the server for multiple sets of users and content.